-My previous research mainly covered tonal alignment and compensatory vowel shortening.
-From 2017 to 2018 I also published more practical articles on IT in logopedics.
+Earlier research of mine has focused on tonal alignment and compensatory vowel shortening.
+Between 2017 and 2018, I also published several articles on the use of IT in logopedics.

 Department of English and American Studies